-Israeli citizenship of a Jew becomes effective on the later of (i) the day of arrival into Israel, and (ii) receipt of a new immigrant’s certificate.
+Israeli citizenship of a Jew becomes effective on the later of the day of arrival into Israel, or receipt of a new immigrant’s certificate.
 However, a Jewish person may declare, within three months, that he or she does not wish to become a citizen.

 There are no expeditious means for a non-Jew individual to obtain citizenship.

 Although the Israeli Trust Law does not specifically provide for a special needs trust, such a trust can indeed be set up.
-It is customary to define in such a trust the standard of care to be granted to the disabled person as well as the means for the treatment of the disabled person, including his or her right to use family assets such as family homes.
+It is customary to define in such a trust the standard of care to be granted to the disabled person as well as the means for the treatment of the disabled person, including their right to use family assets such as family homes.

-Any adult person can prepare oneself for the unfortunate event he or she may become disabled, by signing a Durable Power of Attorney appointing one or more agents to act on his or her behalf in financial, medical and personal affairs when said person shall no longer be able to make decisions and act in such matters.
+Any adult person can prepare oneself for the unfortunate event they may become disabled, by signing a Durable Power of Attorney appointing one or more agents to act on their behalf in financial, medical and personal affairs when said person shall no longer be able to make decisions and act in such matters.
 The Durable Power of Attorney may include explicit instructions as to the extent of authority of each agent and the standard of care the person wishes to receive, as well as other preliminary instructions.
 Unless instructed otherwise in the Durable Power of Attorney, in implementing the Durable Power of Attorney the mandatory supervision of the Government Administrator General is not required.

-A request for guardianship should be submitted to a competent court by a spouse, parent, or any other family member of the ward, or by the Israeli Attorney General.
+A request for guardianship is submitted to a competent court by a spouse, parent, or any other family member of the ward, or by the Israeli Attorney General.